partheus/partheus.github.io/src/pages/hello.md

 ---
 title: Hello
-description: Contact me for treasure talk!
-Say hi.
+description: In my mind we have been talking for three lifetimes already
 date: 2023-10-30
 permalink: /hello/
 ---